 It is a relief to have 70’s and 60’s at night, and just up to 90 or below during the day.
 Baking granola is not so unbearable, with those monstrous gas ovens in a hot kitchen.
 Setting up the market tent is a breeze, with barely a sweat on my brow.
 Sitting and chatting with customers is all about the beautiful day, instead of can-you-believe-how-humid-it-is?
 And.
 No bugs.
 Justin and I have eaten almost all of our dinners out back, on the deck, with the twinkle lights on, and never had to apply bug spray.
 Maybe I got two bug bites all together.

-I don’t have a recipe for you, since you may not have natural yeast starter sitting in your fridge.
-If you do, use it.
-If not, use a traditional pancake batter but omit the sugar.
-I had a nice seven seed blend with some potent garlic in it.
+I have a nice seven seed blend with some potent garlic in it to sprinkle on top of the pancakes..
 If you don’t have something similar, you can make your own blend of seeds, dehydrated onion, powdered garlic, salt.
 Or saute garlic and onions and add them to the pancake batter.
 It’s your call.

 What has been cooking in your kitchen?
 This is what has graced my plate lately.

 Burst Tomato Galette with Corn and Zucchini from Smitten Kitchen

 Fresh Corn Pesto Tagliatelle, adapted from Bon Apetit

 Mushroom Celeriac Pecan Pate (scroll down a bit to see recipe)

 Hope you have a wonderful, summery day.
 See you again soon,

 - cast iron pan

 - 2 cups sourdough starter discard